m-gilman/bamazon/README.md

 The store will also ask them how many of the items they wish to purchase.
 ![Image of Storefront](./Screenshots/howMany.png)

 4. The customer enters the quantity of the product they wish to purchase.
-They cannot purchase more than the store has in stock
+They cannot purchase more than the store has in stock.
 ![Image of Storefront](./Screenshots/invalidQty.png)

 5. Upon entering a valid quantity, the customer is presented with their Purchase Receipt detailing the total sum of their purchae.